Yutha Satham

 Yutha Satham is a 2022 Indian Tamil-language action thriller film directed by S. Ezhil and produced by Kallal Global Entertainment.
-The film stars R. Parthiban, Gautham Karthik and Saipriya Deva, with a supporting cast including Robo Shankar, Manobala, Vaiyapuri and Chaams.
+The film stars R. Parthiban, Gautham Ram Karthik and Saipriya Deva, with a supporting cast including Robo Shankar, Manobala, Vaiyapuri and Chaams.
 It is based on the novel of the same name by Rajesh Kumar.
 The film's music and score is composed by D. Imman, with cinematography handled by R. B. Gurudev and editing done by Gopi Krishna.
 The film was released on 18 March 2022 to negative reviews.

 Plot

 A young girl (Saipriya) is found murdered right outside the police station.
 This leaves no option but challenges the potential of inspector Kathiravan (Parthiban) to bring the murderer before the law.
 The girl’s boyfriend Nakulan (Gautham Karthik), a private detective is thrown into a state of huge shock on seeing the dead boy of his girlfriend at the same time and place.
 Infuriated over the gruesome death, Nakulan decides to set out and find the culprits and seek revenge.